Jack Lawrence (artist): Career

-Early beginnings
+Early Beginnings

 Lawrence took a General Art and Design BTEC First Diploma at Canterbury Technical College, then went on to the KIAD at Canterbury to study for a BTEC National in the same subject.
 After becoming disenchanted with art education, he then worked "regular" jobs to train himself in the field he wanted to be in.
 In 2000, he became a character animator for the UK-based Web design company Lightmaker.
 He worked there for three years before becoming a freelance artist.

 Lawrence came onto the comics scene with his own title, Darkham Vale, which he created, wrote, and drew, with the series running for ten issues.
-It received acclaim, especially for a new creator and a small publisher.

-He went on to find success with Lions, Tigers and Bears, written by Mike Bullock and published by Image.
-A four-issue series, Lions, Tigers and Bears, was a surprise hit that revolved around a young boy and his stuffed animals.
+He went on to find early success with Lions, Tigers and Bears, written by Mike Bullock and published by Image Comics.
+The four-issue series was a surprise hit that revolved around a young boy and his stuffed animal protectors.

-Lawrence is now a successful freelance comics illustrator, working on titles such as A.T.O.M., Doctor Who Adventures and 2000 AD.